2026 Regular Session

 (f) The secretary is directed to propose legislative rules pursuant to §29A-1-1 et seq. of this code to effectuate the amendments to this section enacted during the regular session of the Legislature, 2023.

-(a) Subsequent to the department or other reputable person’s filing of a petition to a circuit court alleging that a child is neglected or abused pursuant to the provisions of this article, a parent whose child has been removed from his or her home and placed with a relative, pursuant to §49-4-601a of this code, and whose placement has been ratified by the circuit court, may file a written motion seeking a pre-adjudicatory alternative disposition which would allow for the entry of an order of guardianship, pursuant to §44-10-1 et seq. of this code, with the relative placement in lieu of a finding of child abuse and neglect in the underlying case.
-All adults having or asserting parental rights to the minor child for which there is a motion for a pre-adjudicatory alternative disposition must consent to the pre-adjudicatory alternative disposition and the proposed guardianship.
+(a) Subsequent to the department or other reputable person’s filing of a petition to a circuit court alleging that a child is neglected or abused pursuant to the provisions of this article, a parent whose child has been removed from his or her home, pursuant to §49-4-601a of this code, and whose placement has been ratified by the circuit court, may file a written motion seeking a pre-adjudicatory alternative diversion which would allow for the entry of an order of guardianship, pursuant to §44-10-1 et seq. of this code, with the placement in lieu of a finding of child abuse and neglect in the underlying case.
+A parent’s written motion seeking a pre-adjudicatory alternative diversion must contain stipulations to the factual basis that gave rise to the petition alleging child abuse or neglect that necessitated the initial removal of the child.
+All adults having or asserting parental rights to the child for which there is a motion for a pre-adjudicatory alternative diversion must consent to the pre-adjudicatory alternative diversion and the proposed guardianship.

-(c) Upon receipt of the written motion seeking a pre-adjudicatory alternative disposition, the court shall enter an order directing the department and the guardian ad litem to each review and evaluate the contents of the motion and provide recommendations as to whether a pre-adjudicatory alternative disposition is in the best interests of the minor.
-The department shall also provide in its written report to the circuit court whether it consents to the proposed guardianship request contained within the parent’s written motion for a pre-adjudicatory alternative disposition such consent by the department shall not be unreasonably withheld.
-These evaluations shall be completed and a written report reflecting their findings shall be filed with the court within 30 days of the entry of said order.
+(c) Upon receipt of the written motion seeking a pre-adjudicatory alternative diversion, the court shall enter an order directing the department and the guardian ad litem to each review and evaluate the contents of the motion and provide to the court a written report containing recommendations as to whether a pre-adjudicatory alternative diversion is in the best interests of the child.
+The department shall also provide in its written report to the circuit court whether it consents to the proposed guardianship request contained within the parent’s written motion for a pre-adjudicatory alternative diversion and such consent by the department shall not be unreasonably withheld.
+The required written reports contemplated in this subsection shall be filed with the court within 30 days of the entry of said order.

-(e) When a motion for a pre-adjudicatory alternative disposition has been granted by the circuit court the legal proceedings in the underlying juvenile abuse and neglect matter shall be stayed until the guardianship has been adjudicated: Provided, That that there shall be a review hearing of the underlying juvenile abuse and neglect matter every 60 days until the circuit court receives an order that the guardianship has been adjudicated.
+(e) When a motion for a pre-adjudicatory alternative diversion has been granted by the circuit court the legal proceedings in the underlying juvenile abuse and neglect matter relating to the minor children that are the subject of the pre-adjudicatory alternative diversion shall be continued generally until the court receives an order indicating that a guardian has been appointed pursuant to §44-10-1 et seq. of this code.

-(f) All parties to the underlying child abuse and neglect proceeding shall be afforded the right to legal counsel.
-The court shall appoint the same legal counsel to represent the parties in the legal proceedings appointing a guardian.
+(f) All parties to the underlying child abuse and neglect proceeding shall be afforded the right to legal counsel in the legal proceedings appointing a guardian contemplated in this section and the court shall appoint the same legal counsel to represent the parties.

-(g) A pre-adjudicatory alternative disposition is not available to parents if a court determines:
+(g) A pre-adjudicatory alternative diversion is not available to parents if a court determines:

 (1) The parent has subjected the child, another child of the parent or any other child residing in the same household or under the temporary or permanent custody of the parent to aggravated circumstances which include, but are not limited to, abandonment, torture, chronic abuse and sexual abuse;